uiuc-cs448/uiuc-cs448.github.io/index.md

 * If you really have to reach out over email, please CC one of the TAs (Evan at evanmm3@illinois.edu, Dimitris at dbralios@illinois.edu)- we’ll try to get to your email as quickly as we can.
 * If you specifically need to talk with Prof. Smaragdis, don’t hesitate to ask him before/after/during lecture or lab sessions.

+# Python Setup

+> Quinn wrote most of this, read with caution in case he's spouting bs.

+There are multiple ways to install and manage Python and the dependencies/libraries you will need for the labs (Jupyter notebooks).
+Choose your own adventure!

+### Before you do anything...

+This guide is far from perfect and is written by a Mac + pyenv user.
+There are 428764824685 StackOverflows and Medium articles on this (also hastily written like this one), so go use them cautiously!
+But some extra notes:

+* Check your installation via which python etc., especially if you have an existing system so you don't accidentally install something on top of it.
+* Even with Python seemingly freshly installed, ensure that it is available in your terminal by checking if your OS can "find" its installation location via its PATH variable.
+You may need to (carefully!) update it, e.g. in the Windows environment variable GUI or Mac/Linux .rc files.
+* pls google

+## Global Python vs. Multiple Pythons

+Fortunately, this class isn’t too picky beyond having Python 3.9 or higher that can the dependencies we listed in requirements.txt.
+However, dealing with Python is typically apain in the ass.
+Different projects often require different versions of the same libraries (or even different versions of Python), so organizing them without conflicts is a necessary evil.
+Pick your poison:

+* Global environment: Try to get away with just one version of Python with its dependencies across your OS.
+This tends to create version conflicts and “bloat” your OS as all projects try to share from an ever-growing environment of dependencies.
+* Multiple environments: Switch between different versions of Python and isolate dependencies into “virtual environments” (venv-s).
+Each project can have its own venv of dependencies so you can edit them without breaking other projects/venvs.

+The JavaScript equivalent of a global environment is using one node runtime (Python version) with one node_modules (environment of dependencies) for every project on your computer.
+It’d be awful.

+### Global

+If you're on Mac, you could use what macOS preinstalls in /usr/local/bin/, but we recommend not touching that system dependency.
+Windows and Linux don't have their own Python.

+* Install via a OS-specific package manager (useful for installing/managing nearly all software available for your OS).
+It can reinstall different versions of Python, but you’d still only have one managed version at any moment.
+    * Mac: homebrew (very popular! very cool!)
+    * Windows: chocolately (kind of popular? not many devs use Windows...)
+    * Linux: see your specific distribution (go figure it out, this is your fault)
+* Install from python.org (we don't recommend as much: harder to manage/upgrade)

+### Multiple

+Yay, you chose the right door!

+* venv (the other options, this comes native with Python): manage separate environments for dependencies but share the same global Python that you installed from above.
+Requires a few commands that you can memorize/automate/shortcut.
+* pyenv with pyenv-virtualenv: pyenv simultaneously maintains multiple Python versions so you can switch between them and pyenv-virtualenv extends it as a wrapper around venv management (Quinn likes the Real Python guide).
+* conda: switch between different environments that also each contain a Python version, unlike pyenv which lets you share a Python version across different venvs (Quinn might be wrong here, he rarely uses conda).

+## Installing Dependencies

+You can just pip install -r requirements.txt and call it a day, but you risk dumping and forgetting about them until a different Python project wants a different dependency version or your disk is full.

+* If you are going global, then just run the above command in the lab dir.
+All labs share basically the same dependencies, so you usually don't need to do this again.
+* If you are using venv-s, etc., consult their documentation.
+Usually you need to "enter" and environment through your terminal then run pip/conda in that environment to isolate those dependencies.

+## IDEs!

+Once you clone and open your lab in your favorite IDE, set it up to run Jupyter notebooks.
+Some popular ones:

+* VSCode: Install the ms-toolsai.jupyter extension, then click Select Kernel → Python Environments... → Python 3.X /path/to/python/from/(2).
+* JupyterLab (dedicated offline in-browser IDE): Run jupyter lab in the terminal at the repo level, which opens the IDE (http://localhost:...)
+* Others (e.g. PyCharm, Spyder): you may need to run jupyter server --no-browser --NotebookApp.alloworigin="*" in the terminal and copy-paste that local server URL into the IDE settings.
+Follow platform-specific instructions.

+> i am sleepy hopefully these docs aren't horrid ok time to twarp